-- E. Stainless Steel transition strip equal to Schluter Reno-TK. - F. Adhesive: ANSI A136.1 and ANSI A118.4 when mixed with additive, with Tile Contractor's Association or Adhesive and Sealant Council certification of conformance, for base and wall tile set on each type of substrate.
+- H. Adhesive: ANSI A136.1 and ANSI A118.4 when mixed with additive, with Tile Contractor's Association or Adhesive and Sealant Council certification of conformance, for base and wall tile set on each type of substrate.
 Provide primer-sealer as recommended by adhesive manufacturer.
 Equal to Laticrete Type 272 Premium or 317 Floor 'N Wall Thin-Set with 333 Super Flex Additive.
-Equivalent products by Mapei and Bostik are acceptable. - G. Grout: ANSI A 118.3, with Tile Contractor's Association certification of conformance.
-Equal to Laticrete Type SpectraLOCK Pro Grout. - Equivalent products by Custom Building Products and Mapei are acceptable. - 2.
-Color of grout to be selected by the MDOT Architect from manufacturer's full range of standard colors. - H. Accessories: Three way cove-shaped profiles made of recycled rigid PVC for inside wall corners equal to Schluter®-DILEX-EKE. - 1.
-Equivalent products by Blanke Corp are acceptable. - Color to be selected by the MDOT Architect from manufacturer's full range of standard colors.
+Equivalent products by Mapei and Bostik are acceptable. - I. Grout: ANSI A 118.3, with Tile Contractor's Association certification of conformance.
+Equal to Laticrete Type SpectraLOCK Pro Grout. - 1.
+Equivalent products by Custom Building Products and Mapei are acceptable. - 2.
+Color of grout to be selected by the MDOT Architect from manufacturer's full range of standard colors.

+J. Accessories:

+- 1. Three way cove-shaped profiles made of Textured color-Coated aluminum for inside wall corners and floor to wall transitions equal to Schluter®-DILEX-EKE. - 2.
+L-shaped profile made of color-coated aluminum with 1/8 inch wide top section and vertical wall section for outside corners equal to Schluter®-JOLLY. - Equivalent products by Blanke Corp are acceptable. - Color to be selected by the MDOT Architect from manufacturer's full range of standard colors.